nocobase/nocobase/docs/en-US/api/database/operators.md

 ### `$notIRegexp`

-Check if the field value does not matche the specified regular expression, case ignored.
+Check if the field value does not match the specified regular expression, case ignored.
 Equivalent to `!~*` in SQL (PG only).

 **Example**